connervieira/Predator/docs/CONFIGURE.md

             - Setting this to `true` will cause Predator to check all guesses against all alert rules.
 This can lead to situations where alert rules with wildcards cause a single license plate to alert repeatedly, for each of its guesses.
         - `databases` is a list that contains strings, with each string pointing to either a local or remote license plate hot-list.
             - If a particular entry in this list is a file, the file path should be relative to the working directory.
-                - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your working directory is `/home/pi/Data/`, then then the alert database value should simply be set to `"alerts.json"`, not the the full file path.
+                - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your working directory is `/home/pi/Data/`, then the alert database value should simply be set to `"alerts.json"`, not the full file path.
             - If a particular entry in this list is a remote source, the remote source should be a complete URL.
                 - For example, an entry might be set to `"https://example.com/alerts.json"`.
             - To learn more about the alert database format, see the [docs/ALERTS.md](docs/ALERTS.md) document.